See what the IHS Markit Score report has to say about Granite Construction Inc.

 - ETFs holding this stock are seeing positive inflows

-Short interest is moderate for GVA with between 5 and 10% of shares outstanding currently on loan.
-However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 20.
+Short interest is moderately high for GVA with between 10 and 15% of shares outstanding currently on loan.
+This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 26.

 ETF/Index ownership | Positive